 Unless you are a true bibliophile buy used.
 They are cheaper.
 As long as the book is on course next semester (providing you haven’t totally trashed it) you can sell a twice used book back for the exact same price as a once used book.

-We will always do our best to have a few copies of every book available later in the semester however it costs a lot of money to keep unused books hanging around so we can’t guarantee at 6 o’clock the night before your exam we will have a copy of the textbook in stock.
+You want to ensure your're prepared for class so please don't wait until the day before your exam to purchase your course materials.
+Chances are that if you come in the day before your exam we will not have a copy of your textbook in stock.
 Be reasonable; you have known since the first day of class the exam was coming.
 It’s your responsibility to be prepared.

 Each and every semester we have students who try to return “new” books that have been read, the spine is cracked, they are highlighted, dog-eared, or generally look like they have been dropped in a puddle and run over by a truck.